-This month’s challenge is all about dissecting how you got to be where you are today.
-It draws heavily on a post I did a few months ago about uncovering your origin story and putting it to work for you.
-In that post, I talked about how every experience that you have plays a role in shaping who you are, what you do, and how you work today.
+This post is all about dissecting how you got to be where you are today.
+It draws heavily on another post I wrote about uncovering your origin story and putting it to work for you.
+Go back and give that a read to understand more about how every experience that you have plays a role in shaping who you are, what you do, and how you work today.

 It’s a simple enough premise—right?
 The thing is, despite its simplicity, there’s an incredible amount of power in learning how to best communicate your origin story and connect it to your current personal or business brand.
 If you really take the time to map out the experiences that have led to today, you’ll uncover an incredibly compelling story that can motivate the way you work and inspire your customers to take action.

 Step 1: Make Space for Reflection

 I invite you to find at least a half day (ideally a whole one) and schedule a meeting with yourself.
 Get out of your typical work environment and take yourself on mini-retreat.
 Find a new coffee shop, carve out a cozy nook at the local library, or splurge for a day rental on an office at a co-working space.
 Hold the time as non-negotiable on your calendar.
 Don’t squeeze in any meetings, don’t check email, just give yourself the gift of four to eight hours of time to reflect.

 Remember how exciting a new box of sharp, never-before-used crayons was when you started a new school year as a kid?
 Sure, you could have been just as creative with the nubby ones from the classroom stash, but the fresh ones felt full of potential.

 While you don’t necessarily need these supplies to reflect on your origin story, I highly suggest bringing them along.
 They’ll help you tap into your memory, your creative mind, and your sense of purpose when it comes to this exploration.
 Here’s what I’d recommend you gather:

 A drawing pad or a small stack of plain white copier paper